kenjdavidson/gspro-courses/README.md

 3. Paste the url for the WCSServer into the connection and give it a name
 4. Open the WCSServer folder
 5. Right click the `DSM`, `DTM` or layer you wish to add and select `Add Layer to Project`

+### Project CRS

+Ensure that you set the project CRS appropriately.
+The WCS will have a worldwide value, using this will mess up the values, so make sure you go into project settings and select the appropriate one.
+You can get this from one of the the DTM tiles, or you can look through the list of available CRS until you find the one that looks good.

+> You may see some warnings about not being able to convert 100% and using a fallback conversion, this seems to not really be an issue in the few courses I've exported.

 ### Exporting Heightmaps